IntelligentSystemsLabUTV/ros2_usb_camera/README.md

 - `image_width`: image width, defaults to `640`.
 - `is_flipped`: toggles vertical image flipping.

+### Camera Calibration

+The necessary parameters and camera intrinsics can be acquired from a standard calibration procedure.
+You can write your own routine for this, e.g. with `OpenCV`, or use the `camera_calibration cameracalibrator` tool as documented [here](https://navigation.ros.org/tutorials/docs/camera_calibration.html).

 ## Copyright

 Copyright © 2022 Intelligent Systems Lab